PllewxaM/Wordle-for-the-World/README.md

 Replace command allows the player to exchange one letter in the word for another.
 >"*Replace* x *with* y"

-For example, the following command could turn the word “pails” to “tails”.
+For example, the following command could turn the word “PAILS” to “TAILS”.
 >“*Replace* P *with* T”

 The player can also replace a letter at a certain index.
 For example, the following command could turn "APPLE" to "AMPLE"